learn-co-students/central-lecture-se-042621/phase-2/02-components-and-props-morning/README.md

 ## Key Concepts

-* Identify Components on a Webpage
+* Identifying Components on a Webpage
-* Diagram Component Hierarchy
+* Component Hierarchy
-* Render Multiple Components
+* Rendering Multiple Components
-* Discuss Dynamic Components
+* Dynamic Components
-* Understand Props and Data Flow
+* Props and Data Flow
-* Use Props to Render Dynamic Components
+* Using Props to Render Dynamic Components